Pet Physical Rehabilitation & Fitness Training at VNAP

 - Degenerative neurologic disease — Degenerative Myelopathy, chronic spinal cord compressions and diffuse or peripheral neuropathies

-- Fibrocartilaginous embolism
+- Fibrocartilaginous embolism (FCE)

 - Orthopedic surgeries — Cruciate repairs, femoral head and neck excision, total hip replacement, patellar luxation, and fracture repairs